Masaaki-75/rise-mar/README.md

     "ma": {  // For unpaired metal artifact-affected images "unique_name_for_case_1": {
             "img": "/path/to/the/artifact/affected/image",
-            "quality": <an integer for the quality score>, // optional "root_dir": "path/prefix/(optional)"
+            "quality": "an integer for the quality score", // optional "root_dir": "path/prefix/(optional)"
         },
         // ...
         "unique_name_for_case_n": {
             "img": "/path/to/the/artifact/affected/image",
-            "quality": an integer for the quality score, "root_dir": "path/prefix/(optional)"
+            "quality": "an integer for the quality score", "root_dir": "path/prefix/(optional)"
         },
     "mf": {  // For unpaired metal artifact-free images "unique_name_for_case_1": {
             "img": "/path/to/the/artifact/free/image",
-            "quality": <an integer for the quality score>, // optional "root_dir": "path/prefix/(optional)"
+            "quality": "an integer for the quality score", // optional "root_dir": "path/prefix/(optional)"
         },
         // ...
         "unique_name_for_case_n": {
             "img": "/path/to/the/artifact/free/image",
-            "quality": an integer for the quality score, "root_dir": "path/prefix/(optional)"
+            "quality": "an integer for the quality score", "root_dir": "path/prefix/(optional)"
         },
   }